 The International Award on Investor Climate-related Disclosures (2° Invest Award) is an initiative organized by the French Ministry of Environment, Energy and the Sea, the Ministry of Finance and Economy and the 2° Investing Initiative.
 The award is designed to enable the fostering of innovation and promotion of existing best-practices in climate disclosure aligned with the requirements of Article 173-VI of the Energy Transition for Green Growth Law.

-The objective of the 2016’s edition of the award was three folded:
+The objective of the 2016’s edition of the award was three-fold:

-- To serve as preparation for those investors planning to showcase and/or improve their methodologies and disclosure in the next reporting cycle;
+- To help prepare investors planning to showcase and/or improve their methodologies and disclosure in the next reporting cycle;

 - To give the opportunity to investors to receive feedback on their current reporting and the possibilities for improvement; and